 Don’t worry as much during the coding phase

 You might be wondering, “a lot of the advice you’ve given related to readability or extensibility will sacrifice performance like splitting code into multiple functions or using polymorphism to gain extensibility.”
 These days, computers are fast, and compilers are very smart, doing optimizations for you.
 Therefore, you should rarely sacrifice readability or extensibility for performance.
-It’s far more essential to be able to understand your code and make changes quickly and safely than worry about trivial performance gains.
+It’s far more essential to be able to understand your code and make changes quickly and safely than worry about slight performance gains.

 Worrying about these small things like polymorphic function calls is often fruitless.
 Often you’ll be bottlenecked by a slow algorithm or network call before needing to worry about using polymorphic functions.
 Before spending time pre-optimizing these small hunches, see if your code is too slow after you’ve written it.